HackerspaceMumbai/eleventy-high-performance-blog/blog/WellArchitected.md

 ![Azure Budget Cost Alerts](/img/blog/AzureBudget_Alerts.png)

-At the day's end, our items on our Azure Boards are "shifting right" -> unlike in DevOps, this is good news in Project Management.
+At the day's end, our items on our Azure Boards are "shifting right" -> unlike in DevOps, good news in Project Management.
 ![Azure Boards Post Budget](/img/blog/AzureDevBoard_PostBudget.png)

 In our upcoming blog posts, we will start incorporating best practices from other pillars into our solution.
 Up next, though, I will be leaving my comfort zone to plunge into UI/UX wireframing and prototyping.
 Stay safe 💪.